WRITTEN BY: BRUCE LOVELACE

 The Canon EOS Rebel SL1, called the 100D in Europe and the EOS Kiss X7 in Japan, was first introduced by Canon in March of 2013.

 At the time of its release, it was the world's smallest DSLR, weighing it at less than a pound.
-My friends at DPReview gave this marvel Gold Award.
+My friends at DPReview gave this marvel a Gold Award.
 That doesn't happen very often.

 Now that it's been on the market for a while and the SL2 and SL3 has been announced, you can have your hands wrapped around your own Canon DLSR for a bargain.